cadendengel/FiberSync/README.md

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:

-- Gather users or "beta testers" to collect usability features
+*	Gather users or "beta testers" to collect usability features
-- Address hosting and server resource concerns
+*	Address hosting and server resource concerns

 To do:

-1. User sign-up & sign-in
-2. Basic user profile
+1. Primary Chat Channel
+2. Chat Entry Box
-3. Single Messaging “Wall”
+3. Usernames
 4. Message Persistence
+5. User Status

 ## Acknowledgements
 - This project is inspired by Discord and Slack, combining casual and professional messaging into one seamless platform.